 The diner is set in an old gas station, and offers a warm, friendly atmosphere coupled with generous plates of food.

-If you’re heading out to one of the state parks for the day, they even do a take-out menu, so you can take delicious sandwiches, sides and home-made cakes with you.
+If you’re heading out to one of the state parks for the day, they also do a take-out menu, so I recommend to take some of their delicious sandwiches, sides and home-made cakes with you.

 9. Alabama Walking Park